open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 - [`faas.name`][faasres] MUST be set to the value of the `AWS_LAMBDA_FUNCTION_NAME` environment variable
 - [`faas.version`][faasres] MUST be set to the value of the `AWS_LAMBDA_FUNCTION_VERSION` environment variable

+Note that [`cloud.resource_id`][cloud] currently cannot be populated as a resource because it is not available until function invocation.

 [environment variables]: https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime